 It’s important to note that online classes and remote work assignments will not be available in every instance, and this availability is dependent on the essential functions of the position.
-All faculty, and graduate assistants are expected to return to campus for the Fall 2021 semester.
+All faculty, and graduate assistants are expected to return to campus for the Spring 2022 semester.
 Faculty, staff, GA’s should consider all possible accommodations options, not simply remote options.
 Possible modification options include:

 For Faculty and GAs

 - Switching class times or meeting patterns to a “safer” option (for example, teach a class one day a week, early evening when there are typically fewer students on campus)